 August 2013 - June 2014

-I took on the role of leading all of the engineering and test teams in San Francisco
+I took on leadership of all of the engineering and test teams in San Francisco

-because I wanted to work with this exceptional team.
-They came from the
+because I wanted to work with this exceptional team, formed from the acquisition

 Click to see the Merchant OS vision video:

 Mixr was acquired by Match.com for our ongoing business, technology, and team.

 The company was originally named SpeedDate, and had recently hired a new CEO, who hired me.